altgans/altgans.github.io/src/posts/local-llm.md

     - This also explains the hype around Apple M-CPUs: They share RAM and VRAM, which is more useful than the common x86 CPU architecture
 - ( RAM + VRAM ) / 2 = ~ the size of the model you can use (in Billions of tokens)
     - I have 30 GB of RAM and 12 GB of VRAM (lucky!), which means I can use a 20B model
 - Prefer uncensored models for more fun and less censorship.
-No more "I'm sorry, but I can't do that!", Clippy!
+    - No more "I'm sorry, but I can't do that!", Clippy!
+- The whole conversation stays in memory and is used as 'tokens'.
+That means, that, the longer the conversation goes, the more random context from the previous chat gets used.
+    - I understand this so, that it is better to star a new conversation instead of letting the existing conversation go too long.

 Interesting links: